manasavemuri19/manasavemuri19/README.md

-📫 You can reach me at,
+📫 Reach me at-

-email: manasavemuri19@gmail.com or
+email: manasavemuri19@gmail.com

 linkedin: www.linkedin.com/in/manasa-vemuri-56a7701a4

 <!---